Within ITU’s overall mandate on emergency telecommunications and given its critical role in the

 Launched by the UN Secretary-General in 2022, the EW4All global initiative aims to ensure every person is protected by life-saving early warning systems.
 The initiative brings together governments, United Nations entities, international organizations, the private sector and civil society to strengthen the end-to-end delivery of early warnings, from hazard detection to timely communication and early action, particularly in the most vulnerable countries and communities.

 AI for EW4All Group.
-Through this work, ITU helps bring practical AI tools and approaches to countries to strengthen early warning systems, including by improving the translation of risk information into clear alerts and enhancing the efficiency of warning dissemination and communication.
+Through this work, ITU helps bring practical AI tools and approaches to countries to scale up early warning systems, including by improving the translation of risk information into clear alerts, identifying populations beyond digital reach, and enhancing the efficiency of warning dissemination and communication, among others.